Sophia and the

 Synagoga, or rather, The Fallen Sophia

 This is a figure called Synagoga (~ 1220), and appears as a huge statue on the right side of the front central entrance to Notre Dame in Paris.
 The cover story or overt interpretation by the Church is that this refers to the failures of the Synagogue, the Jewish religion.
-But based on this thesis, I believe that this is a veiled image of the fallen Sophia.
+But based on my investigation, I believe that this is a veiled image of the fallen Sophia.
 Here the lion-headed serpent has stolen Sophia's Light, replacing her fallen crown of sovereign divinity with what could be called the archonic control system.

 "And all the archons of the aeons mocked me.
 For they have taken my light from me.
 And my power has begun to decrease within me.